With your support, the Alzheimer's Association provides help and hope to the many families in Minnesota and North Dakota facing dementia.

 Education and Support

--- 24/7 Information Helpline.
-More than 5,100 calls were made to the Helpline for information, support and resources.
+-- 24/7 Helpline.
+More than 6,300 calls were made to the Helpline for information, support and resources.

 -- Support Groups.
-120 support groups, led by trained volunteer facilitators, provided assistance and encouragement to individuals and their care partners affected by dementia.
+128 active support groups, led by trained volunteer facilitators, provided assistance and encouragement to individuals and their care partners affected by dementia.

--- MedicAlert® + Safe Return®.
-149 people enrolled in this 24-hour, nationwide, emergency response service for individuals with dementia who wander or have a medical emergency.
-In total, 2,259 people are enrolled across Minnesota and North Dakota.
+-- MedicAlert® + Alzheimer's Association Safe Return®.
+In FY13, 77 people enrolled in this 24-hour, nationwide, emergency response service for individuals with dementia who wander or have a medical emergency.
+In total, 2,935 people are enrolled across Minnesota and North Dakota.

 The Alzheimer’s Association advocates at the state and federal levels for legislation to improve the lives of individuals with Alzheimer’s and related diseases and their care partners and to increase the amount of funding for research leading to treatments and a cure.